About TBR.fyi

 A simple way to never lose a book recommendation again.

-Someone mentions a book on a podcast, in a group chat, or across the table from you—and you can save it instantly.
+Someone mentions a book on a podcast, in a group chat, or across the table—and you can save it instantly.
 No notes app, no screenshots, no forgotten tabs.
-Everything lands in one calm, searchable reading list.
+Everything lands in one calm, searchable shelf.

 Why this exists